-Established in 1961, Georgia Piedmont Technical College (GPTC) is one of the top technical colleges in Georgia.
-As a student-centered institution, GPTC prepares individuals with the skills necessary to succeed in a rapidly changing economy.
-GPTC's graduation rate for academic year 2018, as reported by the Technical College System of Georgia, is more than 73 percent, and its graduates secure employment at a level resulting in a 96.6 percent total job placement rate.
-Serving more than 4,600 students, Georgia Piedmont's adult education program is the second largest in the state.
-The college has seven learning centers in DeKalb, Newton, and Rockdale counties.
+Georgia Piedmont Tech's footprint has likewise expanded.
+From its initial home in temporary quarters to its current configuration of ten education centers in DeKalb, Newton and Rockdale counties, the College's ability to offer relevant coursework and training to prepare students for high-demand jobs ranks among the best in the state.
+More than 950 faculty and staff members support our students in attaining their full potential.
+Georgia Piedmont Tech offers classes year-round, in fall, spring and summer terms, with flexible hours and online learning opportunities to accommodate the diverse scheduling needs of our students.
+Georgia Piedmont Tech is aligned with the state's strategic industries initiative that targets the unemployed, underemployed and those who do not have the proper academic and professional credentials to meet the standards of Georgia's high-demand industries.
+Georgia Piedmont Tech is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools to award Associate of Applied Science degrees, diplomas and technical certificates of credit.
+Georgia Piedmont Tech is a proud unit of the Technical College System of Georgia.
 As set forth in its student catalog, Georgia Piedmont Technical College does not discriminate on the basis of race, color, creed, national or ethnic origin, sex, religion, disability, age, political affiliation or belief, genetic information, veteran status, or citizenship status (except in those special circumstances permitted or mandated by law).
 Contact Candice Buckley, the ADA Coordinator, at 404/297-9522, ext.
 1111, ADA504Coordinator@gptc.edu or at the main DeKalb campus, 495 N. Indian Creek Drive, Clarkston, GA 30021 Room A-103B; or Sadie Washington, the Title IX Coordinator, at 404/297-9522, ext.
 1210, TitleIXCoordinator@gptc.edu or at the main DeKalb campus, 495 N. Indian Creek Drive, Clarkston, GA 30021 Room A-157 for assistance.
-For more information about our graduation rates and other important program information, please visit our website at https://www.gptc.edu/gainfulemployment
+For more information about our graduation rates and other important program information, please visit our website at www.gptc.edu.